TheAcetoLab/waldmeier-dtc-dormancy/README.md

-# Synthetic lethality with shear stress: exploiting hemodynamic forces to dismantle circulating tumor cells
+# Vulnerabilities of disseminated tumor cells in the bone of a patient-derived CTC breast cancer model

 A [workflowr][] project.